-- Victims are offered crisis intervention services and therapeutic counseling in English and Spanish.
+- Crisis intervention services and therapeutic counseling are offered in English and Spanish.

-- First responders including police, hospital and social service personnel can receive sensitivity training to better assist victims in crisis.
+- First responders including police, hospital and social service personnel can receive sensitivity training to better assist survivors in crisis.

-- Victims in crisis can be offered support by trained volunteer victim advocates.
+- Survivors in crisis are met at police stations or the hospital and offered support by trained volunteer victim advocates.

-- Victims of domestic violence, sexual assault, dating violence and their children have safe emergency housing and aid, 24/7/365.
+- Survivors of domestic violence, sexual assault, dating violence and their children have access to safe emergency housing and aid, 24/7/365, and transitional housing.

-- Survivors in secondary stages of healing can participate in weekly self-help support groups.
+- Survivors of domestic violence in secondary stages of healing can participate in weekly self-help support groups.

-- Community education is available for businesses, places of worship, public service agencies and other organizations on domestic violence, rape, child molestation, conflict resolution, date rape and women’s health issues.
+- Community education is available for businesses, places of worship, public service agencies and other organizations on domestic violence, sexual assault, child molestation, conflict resolution, date rape, sexual harassment and other issues.

 - Child advocacy is available to promote children’s interests and protect their rights in many different settings, including home, courts, schools, and social agencies.